yunfan/punyforth/README.md

 #### Uncaught exception handler

-An uncaught exception causes the program to print out the error to the standard output and terminate.
+An uncaught exception causes the program to print out the error and the stack trace to the standard output and terminate.

 You can modify this behaviour by overriding the *unhandled* deferred word.